The Underground Lake #17: Mysteries Unveiled Part Deux: The Choices of the Headmaster

 I have always maintained that the final battle had to take place at Hogwarts.
 Hogwarts is the last bastion of safety because of its security and because of Dumbledore.
 We are told that the only thing Voldemort never managed to do the first time was to take Hogwarts.
 While looking back for the quote from PS/SS about Quirrell that I used earlier, I came across another Dumbledore line: “…not being truly alive, [Voldemort] cannot be killed” (PS/SS 298).
-Couple this with the world famous “glint of triumph” from GoF, and you have a recipe for the end of all things.
+Couple this with the world-famous “gleam of something like triumph” from Harry Potter and the Goblet of Fire, and you have a recipe for the end of all things.
 When Voldemort’s essence was ripped from its body when he tried to kill Harry, it didn’t go through the veil because of all the steps he took back in the day (for a more detailed explanation, see UGL #12 – Mysteries Unveiled).
 His essence was bewitched so that should Voldemort find himself on the wrong end of an Avada Kedavra, his essence would not pass through the veil into the beyond and be lost forever.
 He could manipulate this universe and possess people and animals for a limited time until he could fashion himself a new body.
-Then in GoF, he used a bit of Harry’s blood in the potion to recreate his body, and this is where it gets interesting.
+Then in Goblet of Fire, he uses a bit of Harry’s blood in the potion to re-create his body, and this is where it gets interesting.

 Voldemort uses the bone of his father, which is, of course, dead.
 He uses the freshly severed hand of Peter Pettigrew, which is also now dead.
 But then he throws in a bit of Harry’s blood – blood which is living – blood containing living cells and all kinds of microscopic organisms that are full of life.
-I submit that Dumbledore’s famous “glint of triumph” is harkening back to his statement three years previous.
+I submit that Dumbledore’s famous “gleam of something like triumph” is hearkening back to his statement three years previous.
 The fact that Voldemort is now alive means that he can now be killed.

 Let’s move to Book Five.
 Harry learns of the Prophecy and that if anybody’s gonna kill Voldemort, it’s gonna be him.
 But how exactly?
 To hearken back to one of my more controversial installments, Harry is nowhere near ready to go toe-to-toe with Voldemort in a duel.
 In fact, even if he learns a lot in the next two years, it’s still not gonna be enough to duel Voldemort and come out on top.
 Harry’s dad in his prime couldn’t do it.
 Dumbledore couldn’t do it.
 By “it,” I mean beat him in battle, not kill him, because only Harry can kill him.
 I conceded a while ago that given a bit more training he could do it.
 But now, I still don’t think so.
 I think somehow the playing field has to be leveled.
 That’s how I came up with that crazy Dracomort theory.
 I felt I had to figure a way to bring Voldemort down to Harry’s level so that if the two duel, Harry’s got a chance in hell of winning.
 But to be honest, I never really had any notion that that was a possibility.
 It was simply a means to an end.
 But as I said earlier, I had another of my epiphanies.
 Even if Harry were to become bad-*ss dueler, there is nothing in Harry’s character that would lead me to think that he would EVER, even to kill Voldemort, use Avada Kedavra.
 But even then, there is also still no indication that Voldemort, perhaps with Pettigrew’s help during Book Five, has not been working on the same magical transformations he did the first time to prevent his essence from going into the veil.
 Remember, Voldemort’s biggest fear is death, so he’ll do anything to stop his essence from going in that veil.
 That’s when it hit me: Harry’s gotta pull a Sirius.
 Voldemort, body and all, have to go through the veil.